Bitcoin-Wildlife-Sanctuary/covenants-examples/src/counter/SIGNET.md

 addnode=[TBD]
 ```

-The inquisition 27.0 [announcement](https://delvingbitcoin.org/t/bitcoin-inquisition-27-0/883) mentioned an official public inquisition
+The inquisition 27.0 [announcement](https://delvingbitcoin.org/t/bitcoin-inquisition-27-0/883) mentioned an official public inquisition node that is set up by Anthony Towns
-node that is set up by Anthony Towns.
-However, we suggest to use Taproot Wizards's relay node to relieve the official node from other P2P
+and will support OP_CAT and other signet soft fork gap period issues.
+However, we suggest to use Taproot Wizards's relay
-requests that are not relevant to transaction submission---for example, synchronizing with the chain.
+node to relieve the official node from other P2P requests that are not relevant to transaction submission---for example,
+synchronizing with the chain.

 ### Step 3: obtain Bitcoin Signet sats for testing